onkernel/kernel-images/README.md

 http://localhost:8080
 ```

+## Contributing

+We welcome contributions to improve this example or add new ones!
+Please read our [contribution guidelines](./CONTRIBUTING.md) before submitting pull requests.

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/onkernel/containers/blob/main/LICENSE) file for details.
+See the [LICENSE](./LICENSE) file for details.

 ## Support

-For issues, questions, or feedback, please [open an issue](https://github.com/onkernel/containers/issues) on this repository.
+For issues, questions, or feedback, please [open an issue](https://github.com/onkernel/kernel-containers/issues) on this repository.

 To learn more about our hosted services, visit [our docs](https://docs.onkernel.com/introduction) and request an API key on [Discord](https://discord.gg/Q6WPxeaj).